davidji99/terraform-provider-herokux/docs/resources/app_container_release.md

 This resource provides the ability to deploy a docker image to a Heroku application.

-The specified docker image must be build and pushed to the Heroku Registry prior to using this resource.
+The specified docker image must be built and pushed to the Heroku Registry prior to using this resource.
 For more information regarding building and pushing image(s), please visit the [Container Registry & Runtime](https://devcenter.heroku.com/articles/container-registry-and-runtime#build-an-image-and-push) article.